Claude Opus 4.7: Vision, Verification, and a New Effort Tier

 For per-session overrides:

-The model is available across claude.ai, the Messages API, Amazon Bedrock, Google Cloud Vertex AI, and Microsoft Foundry.
+The model is available across claude.ai, the Messages API, Amazon Bedrock, Google Cloud Vertex AI, Microsoft Foundry, Snowflake Cortex, and GitHub Copilot (Pro+, Business, Enterprise, with a 7.5x premium request multiplier as promo pricing through April 30, 2026).
 The API model identifier is claude-opus-4-7.

 To use the new xhigh effort level: